poult-lab/daily-word/english_words_ learning.md

 [noun] a copper mine.

 "a chemical element.
-Copper is a soft reddish-brown metal used for making electric wires, pipes and coins"
+Copper is a soft reddish-brown metal used for making electric wires, pipes and coins/铜"